Escapist fiction: Characteristics

 The concept of individuals using different forms of medium, such as fiction, to "escape" from the limitations and dissatisfaction of everyday life is known as "escapist fiction".
 It is because of this that some people may argue that most fiction and the act of reading itself, is a pursuit of escapism.

 J. R. R. Tolkien, a linguistic scholar, is one of the essential figures in escapist fiction.
 He is the author of The Lord of the Rings, which is a classic example of escapist fiction.
 He wrote it to illustrate the meaning of his essay "On Fairy-Stories".
 He admitted that fairy stories were something of an escape, he believed people should be provided an escape from the world of factories, machine guns and bombs.
 Though fairy-stories are by no means the only medium of escape, they are one of the more obvious and (to some) outrageous forms of "escapist" literature.
 The popular titles such as the Harry Potter series by written by J. K. Rowling, The Chronicles of Narnia by C. S. Lewis, Suzanne Collins' The Hunger Games, and Tolkien's The Lord of the Rings, are examples of escapist fiction.
 Each of these novels allow the reader to essentially escape into a fantasy world that is not their own.
-It can be argued that these novels, and similar novels, add to the understanding that escapist fiction is not a negative thing.
+It can be argued that these novels, and similar novels, add to the understanding that escapist fiction is not a negative thing stating that literary fiction critics misunderstood the term as denial or evasion of real life issues instead of layered and complex way of looking at the world and that escapism and realism are not mutually exclusive.

 These novels can provide readers with a moral compass or teach them lessons, they can be interpreted as a medium to represent and overcome an individual's personal fears, shortcomings, and, at times the need for this "escape".
 The secondary world, or fantastical one, is something that closely mirrors the primary one and would not be successful or satisfying if readers could not imagine it as realistic and relatable.
 Escapist fiction employs narrative strategies that engage and immerse readers whilst also distancing reader from their world and society.
 Escapist fiction seeks to engage readers in reflective and inquisitive processes encouraging readers to question and challenge their own cultural and social realities.
 A key element in escapist fiction is using techniques that encourage readers to enter into a new world whilst dually constructing a position of critical engagement.
 That is, a position whereby readers are encouraged to think critically and reflect upon contemporary social ideologies; identity, agency, the environment, social constructs, politics etc.